 Biographical Statement

-Virgil was born in Texas in 1941 and started sketching and painting as a young boy.
-He has worked in four diverse career fields, including as a Special Forces officer with combat duty in the northern mountains of South Vietnam; as a practicing architect; tenured architectural professor and university administrator; and finally, as a senior executive at a world-wide non-profit organization and as the chief executive officer of two global non-profit professional societies.
+Virgil was born in Texas and started sketching and painting as a young boy.
+He has worked in four diverse career fields, including as a Special Forces officer with combat duty in the northern mountains of South Vietnam; as a practicing architect; tenured architectural professor and Head of the School of Architecture, Oklahoma State University; and finally, as a senior executive at a world-wide professional association and as the chief executive officer of two global non-profit professional societies.

-Virgil has painted part-time for the past 18 years.
+Throughout his career, Virgil has painted regularly on a part-time basis.
 With retirement in July 2008, Virgil has rededicated himself to fine art painting, as a full time painter, photographing, sketching and painting on a daily basis.
+In addition to his personal painting, Virgil is also a teacher, demonstrator, workshop leader, author and Internet commentator.

-As a “late-bloomer” artist, Virgil is primarily self-taught.
 To advance his knowledge and painting skill, he has painted in workshops with a number of respected contemporary U.S., Canadian and Australian watercolor artists.
-He continues to develop his approach to painting through his daily painting and through classes at the Chester County Art Association.
 He has painted independently in the U.S., U.K., France, Italy, and Spain.
 His global travels, in Europe, the Middle East, Central/South America, and the Asia-Pacific, are reflected in his love of landscape and architecture/urban paintings featuring subjects from around the world.

 Virgil has undergraduate and graduate degrees in architecture.